dreamofwhy/FirstGitPractice/README.md

 9. `git push origin master`

-10. `git push upstream master`
+10. ~~`git push upstream master`~~
-This will generate a pull request back to cs360f14/FirstGitPractice.
-You could have done this step in your web browser as you did in step 4.
+~~This will generate a pull request back to cs360f14/FirstGitPractice.
+You could have done this step in your web browser as you did in step 4.~~  You must generate the pull request from your web browser.

 NOTE: Step 4 and 5 could be replaced with the single step:
 `git pull upstream master`